keycloak/.github/SECURITY.md

 * Access and visibility to research and all CVE related data will follow the principle of least privilege by all vendors involved.
 * Establish and set a reasonable amount of time to resolve the issue before a vulnerability is disclosed publicly; agree and coordinate on public disclosure dates when possible.
 * Public disclosure should be prioritized on the need to keep company, government, and individual data confidential and the general public safe.
-* All vendors will honor disclosure/embargo requests in good faith as long as all guidelines are met
+* All vendors will honor disclosure/embargo requests in good faith as long as all guidelines are met.
-* NDA signatures are not required
+* NDA signatures are not required.
 * Vendors involved in coordinated disclosure will remain actively involved.

 Violation of these guidelines may result in the individual, or vendor, being added to a denied coordination list.